-A. School nurses, health aides or school personnel designated by such do not administer medications of any kind except to students on continued medication who have specific orders from their physicians or dentists.
+- A. School nurses, health aides or school personnel designated by such do not administer medications of any kind except to students on continued medication who have specific orders from their physicians or dentists.
 These medications must be in prescription containers for a specific student for who the medication was ordered, and be accompanied by a written note from both the student's physician or dentist and legal guardian(s).
 It is the lawful custodian's responsibility to assure that the medication and dosage in the container is the same as is described by the label.
 The lawful custodian can call the doctor for instructions for medication to be given at school and have the doctor's office send the written instructions to school.
-This written statement will be kept on file at the school for the duration of the stated treatment.
-Long-term treatment shall be updated annually.
-A change in medication dosage requires a new written notification with the attending physician's signature.

-- B. The medications must be kept in a locked cupboard and administered by the school nurse, health aide, or school personnel designated by such. - C. The administration of non-prescription (over the counter) medications shall not be dispensed by school nurses, health aides, or school personnel designated by such unless: - An OTC medication form is completed and signed by the guardian. - Medication is provided in the original container. - Medication will be given per package instructions.
+This written statement will be kept on file at the school for the duration dosage requires a new written notification with the attending physician's signature. - B. The medications must be kept in a locked cupboard and administered by the school nurse, health aide, or school personnel designated by such. - C. The administration of non-prescription (over the counter) medications shall not be dispensed by school nurses, health aides, or school personnel designated by such unless: - An OTC medication form is completed and signed by the guardian.

+- Medication is provided in the original container. - Medication will be given per package instructions.
 Any dosing that is different than package instructions will require a physician order. - Medication will be stored in a locked cabinet in the health room.
-If you would like your child to self-carry medication a separate form and physician order will be required. - \Aspirin and oral homeopathic medications will continue to require a physician order\ - D. The doctor or dentist and legal guardian(s) should understand that the school will only be custodians of the medication, and are not to be liable for the student appearing at any specific times to take the medications. - E. The school nurse, health aide, or school personnel designated by such will keep a log concerning the dispensing of designated medication. - F. At no time are students, pre-school through twelfth grade, allowed to have any kind of medication, including non-prescription (over the counter) medicines, on their person, in purse, in locker, or on school premises except when enroute to the health room or leaving school. - G. Students may carry prescribed medications on their person (such as inhalers or anaphylaxis injection) with a doctor's written permission and a parent signature on a USD 261 waiver form.
+If you would like your child to self-carry medication a separate form and physician order will be required.
+Medications that are permitted for self-carry include epinephrine auto injectors, inhalers, and supplies/medication for diabetes.

+Aspirin and oral homeopathic medications will continue to require a physician order

+D. The doctor or dentist and legal guardian(s) should understand that the school will only be custodians of the medication, and are not to be liable for the student appearing at any specific times to take the medications.

+E. The school nurse, health aide, or school personnel designated by such will keep a log concerning the dispensing of designated medication.

+F. At no time are students, pre-school through twelfth grade, allowed to have any kind of medication, including non-prescription (over the counter) medicines, on their person, in purse, in locker, or on school premises except when enroute to the health room or leaving school.

+- G. Students may carry prescribed medications on their person (such as inhalers or anaphylaxis injection) with a doctor's written permission and a parent signature on a USD 261 waiver form.
 This form needs to be updated annually. - H. Student found with medications, including non-prescription (over the counter) medication not taken to the health room, will receive disciplinary action from the school.